ajayrai-eng/Image-Caption-Generator/README.md

 # VisionAI - AI Image Caption Generator

-VisionAI is an AI-powered Image Caption Generator that automatically analyzes an uploaded image and generates a natural-language description.
+VisionAI is an AI-powered Image Caption Generator that automatically analyzes images and generates natural-language descriptions using a state-of-the-art **BLIP Transformer model**.

-The project combines **Computer Vision** and **Natural Language Processing** using **VGG16** for image feature extraction and a **CNN-LSTM based deep learning model** for caption generation.
+The application is built using **Python, Flask, PyTorch, and Hugging Face Transformers**.
+It supports both **image upload** and **live camera capture** for generating captions.

 ---

 ## 🚀 Features

-- Upload images through a web interface
-- Generate captions automatically using AI
+- Upload an image and generate an AI caption
+- Capture an image directly using a live camera
-- VGG16-based image feature extraction
+- High-quality image caption generation using BLIP
-- CNN-LSTM deep learning architecture
+- Uses Salesforce BLIP Image Captioning model
+- Supports JPG, JPEG, PNG and WEBP images
 - Flask-based web application
 - Simple and user-friendly interface
-- Supports JPG, JPEG, PNG and WEBP images
+- CPU and GPU support
+- Real-time caption generation

 ---